The Yunnan Grand Budget Tour (Group Tour)

 Check-in at the hotel.
 You take a walking tour around Shuhe Old Town.
 Overnight accommodation in Shuhe.

-Optional tour for the afternoon: (entrance fees and bicycle rental to be paid extra)
+Optional tour for the afternoon:

 By our rental bicycles, You ride to Baisha (5km).
 The Baisha village used to be the birthplace of the first king of the once powerful Naxi Kingdom.
 You visit the Liuli temple with beautiful wall paintings from the late Ming Dynasty.